AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-3.md

 ---
-title: Personalization using Adobe Target's Visual Experience Composer
+title: Personalization using Adobe Target Visual Experience Composer
-seo-title: Personalization using Adobe Target's Visual Experience Composer (VEC)
+seo-title: Personalization using Adobe Target Visual Experience Composer (VEC)
-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Target's Visual Experience Composer (VEC).
+description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Target Visual Experience Composer (VEC).
-seo-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Target's Visual Experience Composer (VEC).
+seo-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Target Visual Experience Composer (VEC).
 ---

 # Personalization using Visual Experience Composer